fabienfrfr/PixelBytes/README.rst

 6. **Hyperparameter Tuning**:

-   - Use tools like Optuna for hyperparameter optimization
+   - Use tools for hyperparameter optimization

 7. **Evaluation**: